Tamuna Museridze: Life

-Another case that came to light involved identical twins, Amy and Amo.
+Another case that came to light involved identical twins, Amy and Ano.
 One of them had seen her twin on Georgia's Got Talent when she was twelve but her parents had told her that "everyone has a doppelganger".
 Her de facto parents did not know that she had a twin and they hadn't told her that she was adopted (or the amount money that they had paid for her).

 It is estimated that there may be thousands of missing babies, as this scheme was running across multiple hospitals and in time the babies were also being sent abroad.
 One boy claimed that he had found his biological parents, who told him that their child had died.
-However DNA results confirmed that he was correct and he was the son they had been told had died.
+However, DNA results confirmed that he was correct and he was the son they had been told had died.
 Some parents were told that their children were buried in the hospital cemetery, but investigations reveal that no hospital in Georgia had a separate cemetery.

 In 2023 Museridze was included in the BBC's annual list of 100 inspirational women and she was incredulous that the BBC had shown interest in a story in Georgia.

 On International Women's Day in 2024 the President of Georgia, Salome Zourabichvili, gave Medals of Honour to Museridze and four other women.
 The four others were Babutsa Pataraia, Ana Arganashvili, Eliso Amirejibi and Nato Shavlakadze.
 They were all associated with human rights and the President gave them the award at the Orbeliani Palace.
-She was thanked for her inititative, courage and responsibility in founding the "Vedzeb" organisation.
+She was thanked for her initiative, courage and responsibility in founding the "Vedzeb" organisation.

+Museridze located her biological parents in summer 2024, meeting her father, who did not know she existed.